It’s hard enough for working parents to juggle the demands of this unconventional school year.

 Elephant Learning assessed Richie’s existing math skills based on some introductory gameplay.
 It adapted his game options to meet his comfort level, which was equivalent to a 3-year-old’s math skills.

 As Richie demonstrated mastery of each concept, the games changed to become incrementally more challenging — enough to keep him interested but not overwhelmed.

 Elephant Learning is a powerful resource for parents like Autumn.
 It’s a robust, effective math teaching tool for her kids.
 It gives her additional activities to play with her kids.
-And at $35 per month, it’s a manageable cost that has already shown her lasting results.
+And has already shown her lasting results.